zkVerify/zkVerify-qa/src/proof-generator/README.md

 - Ensure your .env file is set up with the required environment variables:

 *WEBSOCKET*: The WebSocket endpoint of your Substrate node.
-*PRIVATE_KEY*: The private key of the account used for submitting transactions.
+*SEED_PHRASE*: The seed phrase of the account used for submitting transactions.